BRonen/BRonen/src/content/article/thinking_about_database_anomalies.md

 ## Data Racing

-This solution seems to work well with a few users, but what happens if two payments of the same sender happens at almost the same time?
+This solution seems to work well with a few users, but what happens if two payments of the same sender happen at almost the same time?

 <pre class="mermaid">
     sequenceDiagram